DivaBDintwa/Botium-Toys-Internal-IT-Audit/README.md

 - Identified **gaps in network monitoring** and **lack of centralized log management**.
 - **Unpatched systems** increase vulnerability to ransomware and data breaches.
-- **Limited access controls** in payment systems raise PCI DSS compliance concerns.
+- **Inadequate data security and encryption** raise PCI DSS compliance concerns.
 - **Data retention and privacy practices** require alignment with GDPR requirements.
+- **Inadequate management of assets and data**
+- **Lack of compliance to regulations** such as the GBPR
+- **Absence of disaster recovery plans** and no backups of important data
+- **Absence of SIEM tools** that ensure business continuity

 ---